Best 8 VoIP Solutions for Salesforce Integration in 2026

 - Professional: From $50/user/month (includes Salesforce integration

-Nextiva is a unified communications platform that offers VoIP, messaging, video, and collaboration tools.
-Its Salesforce integration is available via API or third-party connectors like Zapier, giving teams the flexibility to sync call data and automate workflows, even if the native integration isn’t as deep as some other platforms.
+Nextiva is a unified communications platform offering VoIP, messaging, video, and collaboration.
+Its VoIP Salesforce integration is available through API or third-party connectors like Zapier, giving teams flexibility to sync call data even without a native plug-in.

 - Salesforce Integration (via API/Zapier): Sync call activity and contacts using automation tools